Shoji Nishio: Sword Techniques: The Concept of Misogi no Ken

 The sword of Aikido [...] as an ideal tool for rectifying that which is wrong in the world, for cutting a path by which humanity can live, and for perfecting the self. - Shoji NishioNishio's approach on sword work departed from Ueshiba's characterization of the "radiant sword of pacification".
 Nishio's sword utilization style can be described as the silent sword of purification.

 Purpose

-He believed the purpose of the Aikido sword was to purify, as he called it the "sword of purification".
-Some of Nishio's views regarding the sword in Aikido are as follow:
+He believed the purpose of the aikido sword was to purify, as he called it the "sword of purification".
+Some of Nishio's views regarding the sword in aikido are as follows: